As you start on this new journey, here are some facts you must know about breastfeeding and breast milk

 World Breastfeeding Week is celebrated every year in the first week of August to make new mothers aware of the benefits of breastfeeding.
 The theme of this year's World Breastfeeding Week is 'Breastfeeding: Foundation for Life'.
 If you have just started on the exciting journey of motherhood, here are some facts you must know about breastfeeding.

 Breast milk is the most important source of nutrition for a newborn.
 Mother's milk helps a baby thrive by providing him with all the nutrition he needs.
 In fact, based on research and evidence collected over the years, the World Health Organisation and the UNICEF recommends the following for new mothers:

 1. What you eat is what your baby gets

 To ensure that your baby gets adequate nutrition, make sure that you eat healthy.
-If you introduce anything new to your diet, do it in moderation as this can change the composition and flavour of your breast milk.
-You should have three main meals, three healthy snacks and drink three litres of water a day.
+If you introduce anything new to your diet, do it in moderation as this can change the composition and flavor of your breast milk.
+You should have three main meals, three healthy snacks, and drink three liters of water a day.

-The main meals would be breakfast, lunch and dinner, and the snacks can include a sandwich, a bowl of soup, yogurt, fruits or nuts.
-Don’t avoid consuming fats as your baby needs it for nourishment.
+The main meals would be breakfast, lunch, and dinner, and the snacks can include a sandwich, a bowl of soup, yogurt, fruits, or nuts.
+Don't avoid consuming fats as your baby needs them for nourishment.
 Make sure the food you eat is high in calories.

 "The breast milk composition changes according to the food a mother takes.
 For example foods like garlic and fenugreek increase the breast milk supply," says Dr Madhuri Prabhu, a neonatal pediatrician.